Tag: research

 -

-Natalie McKenna-Mounty was diagnosed with a glioblastoma in 2020, her tumour returned in June this year, and now she is supporting our new research funding to find better glioblastoma treatments.
+Natalie McKenna-Mounty was diagnosed with a glioblastoma in 2020.
+Her tumour later returned, and now she is supporting our research funding to find more effective treatments for all brain tumours.

 -